Is Horseradish a Radish?

-Many people wonder if horseradish is a type of radish.
-After all, it does have "radish" in its name and certain types of radishes do resemble the horseradish root.
+Is horseradish a radish?
+Many people wonder if it is.
+After all, it does have “radish” in its name and certain types of radishes do resemble the horseradish root.

 However, while both horseradish and radishes are part of the Brassicaceae family of vegetables and they are both roots, they are different species.